godotengine/godot-docs/classes/class_splitcontainer.rst

 - |void| **set_dragger_visibility**\ (\ value\: :ref:`DraggerVisibility<enum_SplitContainer_DraggerVisibility>`\ )
 - :ref:`DraggerVisibility<enum_SplitContainer_DraggerVisibility>` **get_dragger_visibility**\ (\ )

 Determines the dragger's visibility.
-See :ref:`DraggerVisibility<enum_SplitContainer_DraggerVisibility>` for details.
 This property does not determine whether dragging is enabled or not.
 Use :ref:`dragging_enabled<class_SplitContainer_property_dragging_enabled>` for that.

 .. rst-class:: classref-item-separator